-The Department of Energy aims to be a pioneer in all field of energy in the Emirate of Abu Dhabi, and to achieve comprehensive and sustainable development that is fully compliant with the emirate’s legislation.
+The Department of Energy aims to be a pioneer in the energy field in the Emirate of Abu Dhabi, and to achieve comprehensive and sustainable development that is fully compliant with the emirate’s legislation.

 Nuclear